-- 20% of the net development area shall be open space. - \circ 116,667 net development area x .20 = 23,335.4 sq ft required

-- o 38,754 sq ft is provided.
+- 20% of the net development area shall be open space. - o 116,667 net development area x .20 = 23,335.4 sq ft required - o 38,754 sq ft is provided.
 This is 15,418.6 sq ft or 33% more than is required - 25% of the 20% shall be designated and intended for recreational use. - o 23,335.4 x .25 = 5,833.85 sq feet of recreational open space is required - o 5,854 sq ft is provided.
-This is 20.15 sq ft or .3% more than is required - The recreational open space does not have a stated intended use and is not proposed to be developed for a specific intended use. - The recreation plan shall include more than the minimum required recreation area. - o 20.15 sq ft or .3% more recreational area is provided than is required. - o This amount of additional open space does not meet the intent of the Condition. - Due to the topographical constraints on site recreation requirements may be provided through quality of amenities rather than increased square footage. - 2 open spaces are proposed for Open Space - Open Space A proposes 2 benches (no details provided) and grass as the amenities. - Open Space B proposes 4 shore pines as the only improvement/amenities. - Onsite recreational open space requirements are not provided through the quality of amenities.
+This is 20.15 sq ft or .3% more than is required - The recreational open space does not have a stated intended use and is not proposed to be developed for a specific intended use. - The recreation plan shall include more than the minimum required recreation area. - o 20.15 sq ft or .3% more recreational area is provided than is required. - This amount of additional open space does not meet the intent of the Condition. - Due to the topographical constraints, on site recreation requirements may be provided through quality of amenities rather than increased square footage. - o 2 open spaces are proposed for Open Space - Open Space A proposes 2 benches (no details provided) and grass as the amenities. - Open Space B proposes 4 shore pines as the only improvement/amenities. - Amenities proposed includes a bench, walking trail, pet waste station at each recreational open space area and a gazebo in recreational open space area A. A full discussion of amenities is included under Condition 7.7. - Onsite recreational open space requirements are not provided through the quality of amenities.